mixmesh/pimesh/README.md

 The Pincode is entered via a keypad (sometimes) the suggested pincodes are typically 4 or 6 digits.

-There are 3 prototype keybaords
+There are 3 prototype keyboards

 - one keyboard 3x3 [1-9] on the TCA8418E-EVM (evaluation board)
 - one BIG old style (telefon) keypad 4x3  [0-9#\*]
 - one MEDIUM style (telefon) keypad 4x3  [0-9#\*]

-Pinlayout on EVM baord
+Pinlayout on EVM board

     C9 C8 C7 C6 C5 C4 C3 C2 C1 C0
     G  V  R7 R6 R5 R4 R3 R2 R1 R0